Exploring The Abandoned Pennsylvania Turnpike

 Abandoned Pennsylvania Turnpike FAQs

-When was the abandoned Pennsylvania Turnpike built?
+When was the Pennsylvania Turnpike built?

 Ground was broken for the Pennsylvania Turnpike in October 1938, and it opened to traffic in October 1940.